approov/quickstart-flutter-graphql/README.md

 ## ADDING APPROOV ENABLED FLUTTER GRAPHQL

-Approov Enabled Flutter GraphQL is available via [`Github`](https://github.com/approov/approov-flutter-packages.git) package.
+Approov Enabled Flutter GraphQL is available via a [`Github`](https://github.com/approov/approov-flutter-packages.git) package.
 This allows inclusion into the project by simply specifying a dependency in the `pubspec.yaml` files for the app.
 In the `dependencies:` section of `pubspec.yaml` file add the following package reference:

 ```yaml
 absinthe_socket: